What causes OCD to get worse?

 6. Isolation

-When struggling with any mental health difficulties we often see people pulling away from their family and friends.
+When struggling with any mental health difficulties, we often see people pulling away from their family and friends.
 Social events seem like a chore.
 Maybe seeing friends brings more stress and anxiety than normal.
 Maybe social events actually trigger OCD.
 Maybe it just is not fun anymore.
-As an OCD therapist I often see sufferers isolating from family and friends.
-While it may seem like an easier route initially, over time it can cause sufferers to feel quite alone.
-Also OCD and anxiety seems to hit the strongest when sufferers are alone with their thoughts with nothing else to do but to overthink.
-It may seem difficult to be social but the isolation can actually feed and grow OCD overtime.
-As an OCD therapist I work with my clients to start to take small steps to reach back out to family and friends.
+As an OCD therapist, I often see sufferers isolating from family and friends.
+While it may seem like an easier route initially, over time, it can cause sufferers to feel quite alone.
+Also, OCD and anxiety seem to hit the strongest when sufferers are alone with their thoughts, with nothing else to do but to overthink.
+It may seem difficult to be social, but the isolation can actually feed and grow OCD over time.
+As an OCD therapist, I work with my clients to start to take small steps to reach back out to family and friends.
 Maybe a call or a text or maybe even plan an outing.
-Know that this may be difficult but when in OCD treatment it is part of recovery from OCD.
-That is what OCD therapy is about taking small steps to overcome OCD’s grip on your life.
+Know that this may be difficult, but when in OCD treatment, it is part of recovery from OCD.
+That is what OCD therapy is about: taking small steps to overcome OCD’s grip on your life.

 Working with an OCD therapist can help you take back control of your life.

 Don’t give up hope because you’ve tried treatment before, and it hasn’t worked.
 Resilience Counseling local to San Diego.
+We have a team of OCD therapists who can help.
 Available for in person appointments or video appointments for clients all over the state of California.
 If you are ready to take the first step in getting help with your OCD, please contact us so we can set up a free, 15-minute consultation today.

 Previous